mycid/OC-L2-netCDF-Raster-Extract/README.md

 ### What you get

 Input, and output folders for data are provided and filled with dataproducts.
-Examine the input files to see how they may differ from yours and precede to the output products to see how they might differ from your desired result.
+Examine the input files to see how they may differ from your data and precede to the output products to see how they might differ from your desired result.
 Open the main.html file and read through the process.

 ### Running the RMD

+First note this Rmd is principally designed to be reproducible.
+It will download older versions of packages to achieve this result, a function that will not be strictly necissary given the methods involved.
+If you would like to avoid the use of checkpoint or other such measures just use the functions contained in the scripts.

-The main.Rmd file will run and build an html file open knitting.
+The main.Rmd file will run and build an html file when knitted.
 No input is needed.
 To use the Rmd file as a tool simply add your own data to the input folder and replace function variables to match your desired output.

 ### Using the scripts